tdwg/hc/.github/ISSUE_TEMPLATE/hc-terms.md

 ---
 name: HC terms
 about: Use this template to create one issue per original HC term.
-For the title, use "Term - original name of the HC term"
+For the title, use "Term - original name of the HC term", e.g., Term - dataset name
 title: ''
 labels: ''
 assignees: ''